 Bond: You break into the Bank of England via computer, then transfer the money electronically, seconds before you set off the GoldenEye, which erases any record of the transactions.
 Ingenious.

 Janus: Thank you, James.

+Malcolm: I've met a lot of psychos, but none as fucking boring as you — I mean, you're a real boring fuck.
+Oh, sorry.
 I know you don't approve of swearing, so we'll sort that out: you are a boring eff-star-star-CUNT.

 - In Quo Vadis, Petronius' suicide note to the Emperor Nero where he enjoins Nero to stop boring everyone with his bad poetry; he can continue to be a bloody tyrant, but could he please stop murdering the arts?

 - In Mystery Men, when The Shoveler, Mr. Furious and the Blue Raja first face the Disco Boys, they're less than impressed by their arsenal.
 Unfortunately for them, the superheroes — who exist in a world of Awesome, but Impractical — are not quite sharp enough to consider the fact that these weapons are actually Boring, but Practical: